NE-Robotics/In-Control/www/docs/OPEN-FILE.md

 Click "File" > "Download Logs..." or press **cmd/ctrl + D** to open the download window.
 Once connected to the roboRIO, available logs are shown with the newest at the top.
 Select one or more log files to download (shift-click to select a range or **cmd/ctrl + A** to select all).
 Then click the ↓ symbol and select a save location.

-> Note: When downloading multiple files, AdvantageScope skips any that are already found in the destination folder.
+> Note: When downloading multiple files, In Control skips any that are already found in the destination folder.

 ![Downloading log files](/docs/resources/open-file/open-file-4.gif)